Norman Thagard: NASA career

 Thagard was selected as an astronaut candidate by NASA in January 1978.
 In August 1979, he completed a one-year training and evaluation period, making him eligible for assignment as a mission specialist on future Space Shuttle flights.
 A veteran of five space flights, he logged over 140 days in space.
-He was a mission specialist on STS-7 in 1983, STS-51-B in 1985, STS-30 in 1989, was the payload commander on STS-42 in 1992, and was the cosmonaut/researcher on the Russian Mir-18 mission in 1995.
+He was a mission specialist on STS-7 in 1983, STS-51-B in 1985, STS-30 in 1989, was the payload commander on STS-42 in 1992, and was the cosmonaut/researcher on the Russian Mir EO-18 mission in 1995, which saw him launch aboard Soyuz TM-21 (the first American to launch in a Soyuz) and land on STS-71.

 Thagard first flew on the crew of STS-7, which launched from Kennedy Space Center, Florida, on June 18, 1983.
-This was the second flight for the Orbiter Challenger and the first mission with a crew of five persons.
+This was the second flight for the Orbiter Challenger and the first mission with a crew of five.
 During the mission, the STS-7 crew deployed satellites for Canada (ANIK C-2) and Indonesia (Palapa B1); operated the Canadian-built Remote Manipulator System (RMS) to perform the first deployment and retrieval exercise with the Shuttle Pallet Satellite (SPAS-01); conducted the first formation flying of the Orbiter with a free-flying satellite (SPAS-01); carried and operated the first U.S./German cooperative materials science payload (OSTA-2); and operated the Continuous Flow Electrophoresis System (CFES) and the Monodisperse Latex Reactor (MLR) experiments, in addition to activating seven "Getaway Specials."
 During the flight, Thagard conducted various medical tests and collected data on physiological changes associated with astronaut adaptation to space.
 He also retrieved the rotating SPAS-01 using the RMS.
 Mission duration was 147 hours before landing at Edwards Air Force Base, California, on June 24, 1983.

 Thagard then flew on STS-51-B, the Spacelab-3 science mission, which launched from Kennedy Space Center, Florida, on April 29, 1985, aboard Challenger.
-He assisted the commander and pilot on ascent and entry.
+During the mission he served as flight engineer, sitting on the flight deck and assisting the commander and pilot during ascent and entry.
 Mission duration was 168 hours.
 Duties on orbit included satellite deployment operation with the NUSAT satellite as well as animal care for the 24 rats and two squirrel monkeys contained in the Research Animal Holding Facility (RAHF).
 Other duties were operation of the Geophysical Fluid Flow Cell (GFFC), Urinary Monitoring System (UMS) and the Ionization States of Solar and Galactic Cosmic Ray Heavy Nuclei (IONS) experiment.
 After 110 orbits of the Earth, Challenger landed at Edwards Air Force Base, California, on May 6, 1985.